kkreezy/YouTube-To-Spotify/README.md

 ## Plans

 I plan on improving this over time, but I doubt I'll ever truly finish this.
 These are some of my ideas:
- - Icon should be in a disabled state unless the current tab's url is in `youtube.com/watch`
+ - Add a button next to each search result to add that track to a Spotify playlist called "From YouTube"
- - Automatically add tracks to a Spotify playlist called "From YouTube" using Spotify's web API
+  - Requires authentication
  - Make my own icon so Spotify doesn't sue me

 ## Install